timoschlueter/freestyle-libre-xbar/README.md

 This plugin for xbar (https://xbarapp.com) uses the FreeStyle Libre LinkUp API to show the current blood glucose value in the macOS menu bar.

-*Attention:* Requires a  LibreLink Up Account (which is free) that needs to have permissions from the CGM sensor user to receive data.
+*Attention:* Requires a  LibreLink Up Account (which is free) that needs to have permissions from the CGM sensors user to receive data.

 ## Installation
 - Please set your LibreLink Up credentials in the plugin settings.